dtamayom/reinforcement-learning/README.md

 If you want to see your CartPole uncomment lines 109 and 124.
 Then run the code on MobaXterm.

 ## Homework
-- Explore and understand the code.
-Change hyperparameters and try to change the Policy class.
+- (2 points) Explore and understand the code.
+Change hyperparameters and try to change the Policy class by adding or changing layers.
 Show your results and comment.
-- For two of your best results graph Episodes vs Avrage reward.
+- (2 points) For two of your best results, graph Episodes vs Avrage reward.
 Was the graph what you were expecting?
 Analyze.
-- Try a different environments, choose between [Acrobot-V1](http://gym.openai.com/envs/Acrobot-v1/) and [MountainCar-V0](http://gym.openai.com/envs/MountainCar-v0/).
-What changed with the previous environment?
-How well did the agent performed?
+- (1 point) Try a different environment, choose between [Acrobot-V1](http://gym.openai.com/envs/Acrobot-v1/) and [MountainCar-V0](http://gym.openai.com/envs/MountainCar-v0/).
+What changed about the previous environment?
+How well did the agent performed in your chosen environment?

 Mountain Car:
 ![image](https://user-images.githubusercontent.com/66916962/92253564-45fd7e00-ee95-11ea-909e-8e4550f8fa47.png)